Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

 \subsection{\wmla Framework}

-We first outline the intuition of the framework and then provide a formal definition.
+We first outline the intuition behind the \wmla framework and then give a formal definition.

-\paragraph{Intuition.} We design \wmla to evaluate world-model learning without constraining either the agent's internal representation or the agent's reward.
-To this end, \wmla follows a two-phase protocol that assesses the agent purely through its behavior:
+\paragraph{Intuition.} \Dat{ \wmla evaluates world-model learning via \emph{environment-level queries}, without constraining the agent’s representation or tying evaluation to a fixed reward during interaction.
+The framework separates interaction from testing and adopts a two-phase protocol: first, a reward-free interaction phase, followed by query-based testing. }

-\begin{enumerate} \item \textbf{Interaction phase}: The agent interacts autonomously with the environment, selecting actions without objectives or external rewards.
-During this phase, the agent can reset the environment to its initial state as many times as needed to facilitate hypothesis testing and systematic exploration.
-The phase ends when the agent elects to proceed to the next. \item \textbf{Test phase}: The evaluation protocol presents a challenge environment derived from the original by modifying one or more POMDP components, such as states, transitions, or actions.
-These environments add explicit rewards or goals, unlike the earlier reward-free phase.
-They test whether an agent's learned world model can generalize across different aspects of understanding the environment.
-The agent must act in the challenge environment to achieve the stated objective. \end{enumerate}
+\begin{enumerate} \item \textbf{Interaction phase}: The agent interacts autonomously with the environment, selecting actions without external goals or rewards.
+During this phase, it may reset the environment to its initial state as needed, enabling hypothesis testing and systematic exploration.
+The phase ends when the agent elects to proceed to the next. \item \textbf{Test phase}: \Dat{The test phase challenges the agent with an \emph{environment-level query}.
+The protocol encodes this query as a derived \emph{challenge environment}, obtained by modifying one or more components of the base POMDP (e.g., transitions, observations, or actions), together with an explicit objective.
+The agent’s score depends solely on its behavior in the challenge environment.} \end{enumerate}

 We give the formal definition of this framework below.